 One of the obvious benefits of Monk Fruit is its ability to sweeten food without containing sugar to spike glucose or insulin.
 However, Monk Fruit is not just popular because of its ability to sweeten food.
 It is also a powerful antioxidant and may play a role in reducing free radical damage and oxidative stress.

-In fact, one study demonstrated that an active component found in Monk Fruit reduced reactive oxygen species and DNA damage which could have a wide variety of beneficial health applications (2).
+In fact, one study demonstrated that an active component found in monk fruit, known as mogrosides, reduced reactive oxygen species and DNA damage which could have a wide variety of beneficial health applications (2).

 Is Monk Fruit the Real Deal?

-You may be telling yourselves that this sounds too good to be true and that there is no way a product can be sweeter than sugar, calorie free and healthy for you.
+You may be telling yourselves that this sounds too good to be true and that there is no way a product can be sweeter than sugar, calorie free, and healthy for you.
 It’s good to be skeptical.

-Mogroides are metabolized differently within the body compared to sugars which explains why they do not initiate a response in blood sugar or insulin.
-These mogrosides are also what gives Monk Fruit it’s potent health benefits as they are powerful antioxidants (3).
+Mogroides are metabolized differently within the body compared to sugars which explains why they do not initiate a blood sugar or insulin response.
+These mogrosides are also what gives monk fruit its health benefits and antioxidant properties (3).

-Monk Fruit could serve a variety of purposes in our culture as it could potentially replace calorically dense and potentially harmful added sugars which are found in an abundance of foods typically consumed in our diet.
+Monk fruit could serve a variety of purposes in our culture by replacing calorically dense and potentially harmful added sugars which are found in an abundance of foods typically consumed in our diet.

 Additionally, small amounts of monk fruit can sweeten typically bitter or bland foods that are dense in micronutrients, making them easier to consume.

-Since obesity and Type II Diabetes is a major health concern, any method that could reduce sugar intake for these populations could lead to widespread long-lasting benefits.
+Since obesity and type II diabetes is a major health concern, any method that could reduce sugar intake for people suffering from these conditions could lead to widespread long-lasting benefits.

-Lastly, for my fellow Keto-lover’s, Monk Fruit is Keto-Friendly and can be used to add flavor to certain items on the Ketogenic Diet.
-It is important to mention however that Monk Fruit is extremely concentrated so small amounts should be added at first to gauge your desired level of sweetness.
+Lastly, for my fellow keto-lovers, monk fruit is keto-friendly and can be used to add flavor and sweetness to keto foods.
+Note that monk fruit is extremely concentrated so small amounts should be added at first to gauge your desired level of sweetness.